Dallas-Fort Worth Travel Guide

 Dallas © Drumguy8800

-The two biggest cities in North Texas, Dallas and Fort Worth, are 30 miles (48km) apart but have been drawn together into one urban concentration known as the 'DFW Metroplex' with a combined population of more than four million.
+The two biggest cities in North Texas, Dallas and Fort Worth, are 30 miles (48km) apart but have been brought together into one urban concentration known as the 'DFW Metroplex' with a combined population of more than four million.

 Fort Worth, the western half of the Metroplex, is the gateway to the Wild West.
-Having started out as 'Cowtown', a base for cattle drives, Fort Worth still reflects a laid-back and slightly 'cowpoke' attitude, although surprisingly it has also developed into a cultural centre with world-class museums and a thriving performing arts sector.
+Having started out as 'Cowtown', a base for cattle drives, Fort Worth still reflects a laid-back attitude, although surprisingly it has also developed into a cultural centre with world-class museums and a thriving performing arts sector.

 Dallas is certainly the place for visitors to enjoy a rich shopping experience and upmarket wining and dining, but Fort Worth is the venue for exciting and interesting attractions and a taste of western culture.